tri8083/scrapy-Framework-Practice-work-/README.md

-firt you need to install a IDE like pycharm,VS code python must be installed in your laptop/Desktop
+first you need to install a IDE like pycharm,VS code python must be installed in your laptop/Desktop

 To run this code